rafaelfgomes/jackett-flaresolverr-docker/README.md

-# Jackett Service
+# Flaresolverr Service

-Jackett is a torrent indexer and search service.
+FlareSolverr is a proxy server to bypass Cloudflare and DDoS-GUARD protection.

-For more information about Jackett click [here][Jackett Github].
+For more information about Jackett click [here][Flaresolverr Github].

 ## How to install and run